-Weekly overtime may be different for employees whose regular work weeks straddle the new weekly overtime boundary.
-Employees whose regular work weeks do not cross the new boundary will not be significantly impacted.
+Weekly overtime may be different for users whose regular work weeks straddle the new weekly overtime boundary.
+Users whose regular work weeks do not cross the new boundary will not be significantly impacted.

 I don’t want to split weekly overtime into different pay periods.
 Can I avoid that?